GregRos/parjs/README.md

 The primary property is `value`, which exposes the reply value of the parser.
 Note that the user state at which the parser finished is swallowed and isn't returned (see more about user state in another part of the documentation).

 ### Failure Reply
-A failure reply is when `kind !== ReplyKind.OK`.
+A failure reply is when `kind !== "OK"`.
 The `kind` could be any of the failure kinds: Soft, Hard, or Fatal failure.

 In addition to the `kind`, a failure reply exposes the `trace` property that describes the circumstances of the failure in a systematic way.